All Episodes

 Well, I'm very frustrated.

-Sarah and I have been calling for this for several weeks, ever since the Uranium One uh stories came out with Sarah and John Solomon.
+Sarah and I have been calling for this for several weeks, ever since the Uranium One stories came out with Sarah and John Solomon.

-So it was it was like it was out there.
+It was like it was out there.

 In other words, sort of deep state leakish type of thing.